Hai-Ping Cheng

 Hai-Ping Cheng is a Chinese-American physicist whose "research crosses the boundaries between many sciences, such as chemistry, materials science, and engineering".
 Much of her research concerns the computational simulation of nanostructures, including nanowires and nanotubes.
 She is also a member of the LIGO Scientific Collaboration, with whom she is a coauthor of highly cited work on binary black holes and the gravitational waves they emit.
 She is a professor of physics at the University of Florida, where she directs both the Quantum Theory Project and the Center for Molecular Magnetic Quantum Materials.

 Education and career

 Cheng comes from China, but is a US citizen.
 After completing her undergraduate studies in 1981 at Fudan University, she went to Northwestern University for graduate study in physics, earning a master's degree in 1982 and completing her Ph.D. in 1988.

 She became a postdoctoral researcher at the University of Chicago from 1988 to 1991 and at Georgia Tech from 1992 to 1994, before joining the University of Florida in 1994 as an assistant professor of physics.
 She was tenured as an associate professor in 1999, and has been a full professor since 2005.
-At the University of Florida, she is director of the Quantum Theory Project and of the Center for Molecular Magnetic Quantum Materials.
+At the University of Florida, she was director of the Quantum Theory Project and of the Center for Molecular Magnetic Quantum Materials.
+In 2023, Cheng moved to Northeastern University as a Professor of Physics.

 She is one of five co-editors-in-chief of the Journal of Physics and Chemistry of Solids.